Murder of Georgann Hawkins: The Deliberate Stranger (1986 TV film)

 In 1986, the best-selling book by Richard W. Larsen was adapted into a two part television film with Mark Harmon as Ted Bundy.
-In the film, Hawkins' name was changed to Anne Pitney and she was portrayed by an uncredited actress.
+In the film, Hawkins's name was changed to Anne Pitney and she was portrayed by an uncredited actress.
 The film's opening sequence consists of a re-enactment of Hawkins abduction in a dark alley.
-The film presents many historical inaccuracies with Hawkins in particular.

-In the film, she is seen wearing a hot pink navel baring top, with a white mini skirt, and stiletto platform shoes carrying a fancy designer handbag.
-In reality Hawkins was actually wearing long blue slacks, a sheer floral print long-sleeved shirt over a white backless shirt, with open-toed wedge sandals.
-While Hawkins was carrying a handbag, it was either a tan leather sack or satchel type of purse.

-Another historical inaccuracy is shown with Bundy sneaking up behind her (while she was walking down a dark alley) and snatching her.
-In reality, Bundy first approached Hawkins while he was on crutches and carrying a briefcase (he often feigned injuries to ensnare his victims), and asked Hawkins to help him carry it to his car, which he informed her was parked nearby.
-He lured her into a secluded parking lot near the alley.
-Bundy then unlocked his car and opened the door, and as Hawkins bent over to put his books into the car he grabbed a crowbar he had hidden under the wheel of his car and knocked Hawkins out cold.
-However, at the time the film was made, Bundy had not confessed or given the details to Hawkins murder, so the exact details of her death were not known at this time.
-It was not until three years after production, days before his execution, that Bundy confessed to Hawkins murder.

-Throughout the rest of the film, Hawkins is occasionally referenced with a picture of the actress portraying her as her missing persons photo.

-Murder Made Me Famous (TV Series 2015– )
+Murder Made Me Famous (TV series 2015– )

-In the first season of the TV series Murder Made Me Famous, episode five focused on Ted Bundy's crimes.
+In the first season of the TV series 'Murder Made Me Famous', episode five focused on Ted Bundy's crimes.
 The show features a re-enactment of Bundy abducting Hawkins, with George Quartz as Bundy and Alisha Revel as Hawkins.
 The depiction is based on Ted Bundy's 1989 confession and retains a faithful adaptation to his words.
 The clothes that Revel wears as Hawkins, are much more consistent with what Hawkins was last reported to be wearing.
-Although there is no re-enactment of the murder itself, there is a close up shot of a dead person's bare foot laying on the grounds of a dark woods, with a narrative stating that Hawkins' body has never been found.
+Although there is no re-enactment of the murder itself, there is a close up shot of a dead person's bare foot laying on the grounds of a dark woods, with a narrative stating that Hawkins's body has never been found.